Floer cohomology in the mirror of the projective plane and a binodal cubic curve: Parallel monodromy--invariant directions

 \subsection{Holomorphic and tropical triangles}

-Having chosen a family of Lagrangians $\{L(d)\}_{d\in\Z}$ corresponding to the powers of a polarization, we find again that $HF^*(L(d_1),L(d_2))$ is concentrated in degree $0$ when $d_1 \leq d_2$.
+Having chosen a family of Lagrangians $\{L(d)\}_{d\in\Z}$ corresponding to the powers of an ample line bundle, we find that after positively perturbation, $HF^*(L(d_1),L(d_2))$ is concentrated in degree $0$ when $d_1 \leq d_2$.
 The techniques of section \ref{sec:degeneration} allow us to compute the holomorphic triangles contributing to the multiplication

 Looking at the winding numbers of the Lagrangians in the base once again yields an auxiliary $\Z$-grading.
 For fixed values of this $\Z$-grading on the input, one can determine the number of times that triangles contributing to the product cover the critical values $w_1, \dots, w_n$; call these numbers $k_1,\dots,k_n$.
 Then the degeneration process breaks the triangle into $k = \sum_{i=1}^n k_i$ copies of the fibration over a disk with single critical value, as well a trivial fibration over a $(k+3)$-gon.
 Over the disks the count of sections is $1$, while the analysis of sections over the $(k+3)$-gon still goes through because, in the fiber, the Lagrangian boundary condition is still a sequence of curves on the cylinder whose slope changes monotonically.
 Hence the matrix coefficients of this product are binomial coefficients of the form $\binom{k}{s}$.